amitach/commerce/sample_commerce.md

 ```

-The user model looks like this
+The order model looks like this

+> We use associations, ORM callbacks

 ```ruby
 # Order module implements the core business logic to calculate the price for an order